firesmoker/DiabloSouls/README.md

 ==============================================================================
 # 9.8
-Above enemy health indication if they're damaged counter indication is not set by the player melee, but by the enemies
+Above enemy health indication if they're damaged counter indication is set by bot the player and enemy melee Dodge
-		should counter range be determined by the longest reach of player and enemy? so if an enemy with a far reach attacks me Dodge
 Stamina
 Health Stamina Regeneration